Translate to: / Translate to: / Traduire vers:

 The horses like the treatment and they definitely feel better afterwards.
 It is much more humane than injecting painkillers into the head and can be repeated many times without causing pain or discomfort to the animal.

-We doubt that the treatment will result in a complete cure and it is most likely necessary to use Vetdrop over the long term.
-That is, if the horse is 'shaked', it needs to be treated.
+We doubt that the treatment will result in a complete cure and it is most likely necessary Vetdrop TDA apply in the long term.
+That is, if the horse 'shaked' it needs to be treated.

-Often vetdrop combined with a nasal net and sometimes shading the eyes, you have a good chance of less headshaking on the horse.
+Often Vetdrop TDA combined with a nasal net and sometimes shading the eyes, you have a good chance of less headshaking on the horse.

 Regarding the nasal net, we have also determined that the net should be tightly tied and should not move - it is clear that tying the net should not irritate the horse and should not hurt the mouth or nose in any way .
 It shouldn't be unfairly appropriate to injure the horse.
 That would be counterproductive.

-Treatment is often not easy due to the multitude of causes that are often difficult to diagnose.
+Treatment is not easy due to the multitude of causes that are often difficult to diagnose.
 In cases of symptomatic headshaking, the cause must of course be treated.
 In the case of idiopathic headshaking, the main aim at the moment is to alleviate the symptom (the head shaking).
 In recent times a nasal net has often been used, a kind of gauze that is fastened over the nostrils.
 One effect has been described above all in lighter cases.
 The theory is that the mechanical stimulus alleviates the pain stimulus, similar to the effect of scratching.
 Drug therapy for idiopathic headshaking can be tried.
 The means of choice is that anticonvulsant Carbamazepine or Gabapentin.
-However, this therapy does not lead to success in all cases, and these substances also fall under the drugs that are doping-relevant at the tournament.
+However, this therapy does not lead to success in all cases, and these also fall substances among the drugs relevant to doping at the tournament.

 A study on headshaking has been running at the University of Veterinary Medicine in Hanover for several years.
 (Source Wikipedia) - relevant headshaking in horses and treatment